 - emotional and physical stress (including overtraining),

-To combat oxidative stress and free radicals, there are several antioxidant molecules that are found in nature :
+To fight against oxidative stress and free radicals, there are several antioxidant molecules found in nature:

 - curcumin from turmeric,